haidaraM/ansible-playbook-grapher/README.md

   --vault-password-file VAULT_PASSWORD_FILES
                         vault password file
-  --version             show program's version number and exit -e EXTRA_VARS, --extra-vars EXTRA_VARS
+  --version             show program's version number and exit --view                Automatically open the resulting SVG file with your
+                        system’s default viewer application for the file type -e EXTRA_VARS, --extra-vars EXTRA_VARS
                         set additional variables as key=value or YAML/JSON, if filename prepend with @